See The Funds' Investments section of the prospectus for further details regarding the underlying Harbor funds in which the Fund invests.

 Selection risk: The risk that a Subadviser of one or more of a Target Retirement Fund's actively managed underlying funds is incorrect in its judgment about the attractiveness, value and potential appreciation of particular securities.

-With approximately 72% of its assets indirectly allocated to stocks, the Fund is primarily subject to certain risks associated with investing in stocks.
+With approximately 69% of its assets indirectly allocated to stocks as of the date of this prospectus, the Fund is primarily subject to certain risks associated with investing in stocks.
 Stocks fluctuate in price, and the value of your investment in a Target Retirement Fund may go down.
 This means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 These fluctuations are a result of:

 Growth style risk: Over time, a growth oriented investing style may go in and out of favor, which may cause the underlying equity growth funds in which a Target Retirement Fund invests to underperform other equity funds that use different investing styles.